 |Riboflavin (Vitamin B2)||0.227mg|

-That doesn’t mean that sardines have everything that cats need.
-According to JSAP, cats fed largely fish-based diets can be deficient in vitamin K. So, like all diets of small pets, your cat’s diet should be varied.
+However, according to JSAP, cats fed largely fish-based diets can be deficient in vitamin K.

 Are Sardines Good for Cats?

-They contain protein, which cats need in higher relative qualities than other animals.
-Rather than mostly using carbohydrate energy, cats mostly use protein energy.
-And that’s beside the fact that protein/amino acids are required to build healthy muscle mass.
+Sardines contain protein, which cats need in higher relative quantities than other animals.
+Rather than using carbs for energy, cats mostly use protein.
+Also, amino acids are required to build healthy muscle mass.

-They are also better for cats than standard dried treats.
-That’s because dried treats can cause or exacerbate kidney disease.
-Cats hardly drink at all, getting most of their water from food instead.
+Sardines are better for cats than standard dried treats because dried treats can cause or exacerbate kidney disease.
+Cats hardly drink, getting most of their water from food.

 What Are the Side Effects of Sardines in Cats?

-Sardines in cans may have bones in them.
-These bones aren’t too big for a cat to handle, unless your cat is small.
-But even then, your cat will chew through the sardine and eat around any bones that are too big.
+Canned sardines may contain bones, but these won’t be too large for a cat to handle unless your cat is particularly small.
+Even then, your cat will chew through the sardine and eat around any bones that are too big.

-Cats that eat fish may have elevated levels of mercury.
-According to the Journal of Toxicology and Environmental Health, cats that eat lots of tuna can have elevated levels of mercury.
+According to the Journal of Toxicology and Environmental Health, cats that eat tuna can have elevated mercury levels.

-You don’t need to prepare a sardine to feed it to a cat.
-Open the can, drain it, and place the sardine in your cat’s food bowl as normal.
+Open the can, drain it, wash off any brine/oils, and place the sardines in your cat’s food bowl.

 How Often Can Cats Eat Sardines?

-You can feed your cat sardines more frequently than this, so long as you adjust your cat’s regular diet to contain fewer calories.
-However, if you do, be prepared for your cat to bother you constantly for more treats.
+Limit consumption to 1-2 sardines per week.
+You can feed your cat sardines more frequently than this, as long as you adjust your cat’s regular diet so that it’s not getting too many calories.